akaase/hw-09-class-vars-and-methods/README.md

 * Defining and using instance variables
 * Defining and calling instance methods
 * Defining and using class variables
-* Defining and calling class instances
+* Defining and calling class methods

 This assignment can be challenging!
 Feel free to collaborate with other students on this assignment, but you should still hand in your own assignment.